 Avoid the Devastating Consequences of a Criminal Conviction

 The Texas Controlled Substances Act classifies illegal substances into four penalty groups, and methamphetamine is in the harshest one.
 As the drug has grown into a widespread problem in recent years, state prosecutors take methamphetamine possession seriously.
 Even simple possession comes with life-altering penalties for first-time offenders.
 If you were charged with such a crime, it is critical that you begin planning your defense as soon as possible.
 At the Edgett Law Firm, our methamphetamine defense lawyer can help you protect your future.

 Texas is known for being particularly harsh on those accused of drug crimes.
 You need to exonerate yourself by building a defense that helps you tell your side of the story in a compelling way.

-Methamphetamine penalties in Texas, according to the amount found in your
+Methamphetamine penalties are determined by the amount found in your possession:

 Federal Methamphetamine Crimes